Dharmendrastm/Cybersecurity_common_questions/README.md

 ----

 # **What is SSL/TLS handshake?**
---SSL Stand for  Secure Scoket layer.
+SSL Stand for  Secure Scoket layer.

---Netscape was developed the first version of SSL in 1995.
+Netscape was developed the first version of SSL in 1995.

---SSL is a cryptographic protocol that uses explicit connections to establish secure communication between webserver and client.
+SSL is a cryptographic protocol that uses explicit connections to establish secure communication between webserver and client.

---Three version of SSL have been released SSL 1.0,2.0 and 3.0 .
+Three version of SSL have been released SSL 1.0,2.0 and 3.0 .

 **TLS**

---TLS Stand for Transport Layer Security.
+TLS Stand for Transport Layer Security.

--- the first version of TLS was developed by the internet engineering taskforce (IETF) in 1999.
+the first version of TLS was developed by the internet engineering taskforce (IETF) in 1999.

--- TLS is also a cryptographic protocol that provides secure communication between webserver and client via implicit connections.
+TLS is also a cryptographic protocol that provides secure communication between webserver and client via implicit connections.

--- Four version of TLS have been released TLS 1.0, 1.1, 1.2 and 1.3.
+Four version of TLS have been released TLS 1.0, 1.1, 1.2 and 1.3.

 ---